 This report provides a summary-level description of all evaluation, measurement, and verification (EM&V) related research completed since 2009.
-This version adds EM&V research activities that were substantially completed during the calendar year (CY) 2022.
-It also briefly summarizes one EM&V research activity initiated during CY2021 and completed during CY2022.
+This version adds EM&V research activities that were completed or initiated during the calendar year (CY) 2023.

 History reports for 2009 through 2018 were organized by activities completed in each Program Year (PY), July through June.
-The version published in 2019 covered both PY2017 and CY2018 activities.
+The version published in 2019 covered both PY17 and CY18 activities.
 Subsequently, this document is organized by CY activities and includes activities begun or completed in a calendar year.

-In previous years, the EM&V Contractor compiled a list of all ongoing and unique research efforts, including activities identified in prior-year History of Annual EM&V Reports,1 verification reports, potential studies, customer research, and satisfaction studies.
+In previous years, the EM&V Contractor compiled a list of all ongoing and unique research efforts, including activities identified in prior-year History of Annual EM&V Reports, verification reports, potential studies, customer research, and satisfaction studies.
 This review and synthesis resulted in tables that summarize the research activities for each reporting period by sector (residential and business).
 This format allows the reader to see when the EM&V contractor executed a given research activity and review the associated description.

-$^{^1}$ Reports referenced within this document are available at www.hawaiienergy.com/about/information-reports.
+$^1$ Reports referenced within this document are available at www.hawaiienergy.com/about/information-reports.